PlantandFoodResearch/MCHap/docs/assemble.rst

 - A VCF file containing a 'reference set' of known SNVs.
 - A Fasta file containing the reference genome used to produce the BAM and VCF files.

-The BED file must contain at least the first three columns which are respectively the chromosome/contig, start-position and stop-position of each assembly target.
+The **BED** file must contain at least three columns which are respectively the chromosome/contig, start-position and stop-position of each assembly target.
-If a fourth column containing identifiers for each target region is present, then these identifiers will be reported in the ID column of the output VCF file.
+An optional fourth column can be used to provided identifiers for each locus.
+These identifiers will be reported in the ID column of the output VCF.
 Any further columns within the BED file will be ignored.
 The contents of this file  should look similar to the following:

 .. code:: bash